The Law and Aging in America

 Age discrimination may be difficult to prove, but some actions are blatant.
 Thomas remembers one such case.

-“An employee, under the guise of ‘reorganization,’ was required to repost for a position he had held for many years with satisfactory performance and was ultimately replaced by a substantially younger employee who had no prior experience,” he says.
+“An employee, under the guise of ‘reorganization,’ had to repost for a position he held for many years with satisfactory performance.
+The employee was ultimately replaced by a substantially younger employee who had no prior experience,” he says.
 The case settled out of court.

 Bratcher remembers a situation “where an employee was going to leave because the CEO was so difficult, and the board decided to fire the CEO and keep her,” she says.
 She cautions: “That’s the only time out of hundreds of cases that that’s happened.”